 the demands of the job.

 For those entering as a Modern Apprentice, the starting salary may be based on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.15 an hour (1 April 2020).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).

 The starting salary for a trainee glazing technician working with large company is around £18,000 a year.
 An experienced glazing technician can expect to earn around £25,500 a year.
 Some companies offer shift allowances and overtime, as well as bonus schemes.